Trouble at Santa’s Workshop is for all ages! (counting to 6 required)

-My kid LOVED playing this!
+My kid LOVED playing this game!
 It was really easy for him to understand, and the Christmas theme was a huge hit.
 He loved coloring in the wish stars on the sheet and his character during the game.
 The theme was fun, it was accessible for him to play and participate in everything, and it gave him a lot of creative freedom.
-He kept making his own stories even after we finished playing, so I know he had fun.
+My kid kept making his own stories even after we finished playing, so I know he had fun.

-Trouble in Santa’s Workshop is a fun rules-lite game that is great for playing with kids and making a story together.
-My family enjoyed playing it and seeing our son get excited to collect wishes and use his superpowers in the pursuit of Christmas cheer, and I hope your family has fun too!
+Trouble at Santa’s Workshop is a fun rules-lite game that is great for playing with kids and making a story together.
+My family enjoyed playing it and seeing our kid get excited to collect wishes and use his superpowers in the pursuit of Christmas cheer, and I hope your family has fun too!

-A copy of Trouble in Santa’s Workshop can be found on itch.io!
+A copy of Trouble at Santa’s Workshop can be found on itch.io!